 Even at very old ages, men die of heart disease at a higher rate than women.
 At age 85 and above, although more females than males succumbed to the disease in 2003, 5,621 males died per 100,000 population vs. 5,126 females.
 (Men’s higher death rate from heart disease and other diseases is often regarded not as a problem for men but as a problem for women, as in “a man shortage” or “female impoverishment.”)

 Heart disease takes more female lives than male.
-The reason, insist women’s health advocates, is that the medical profession pays less attention to how the disease affects women.
+The reason, women’s health advocates insist, is that the medical profession pays less attention to how the disease affects women.

-“Until recently,” says Melody Brumble of the Shreveport Times, “women were ignored in heart disease prevention studies and clinical trials.”
+“Until recently,” Melody Brumble of the Shreveport Times says, “women were ignored in heart disease prevention studies and clinical trials.”

-CNN’s Elizabeth Cohen writes, “Heart disease [is] often misdiagnosed in women.”
-Says Women’s Enews, “Doctors are overlooking and undertreating heart disease in women….”
+In Elizabeth Cohen’s CNN report, “Heart disease often misdiagnosed in women,” Women’s Enews is quoted as saying, “Doctors are overlooking and undertreating heart disease in women….”

 Compare how many U.S. men and women at different ages, all races, per 100,000 population, fell to the disease in 2003:

 25-34 5.7 10.5